coderefinery/train-the-trainer/content/lesson-development.md

 ## Use case: our lessons

 :::{instructor-note} Work in progress ...
-- We will browse the overview of [our lessons](https://coderefinery.org/lessons/), all are shared under CC-BY license.
 - Show and discuss the evolution of the Git lesson over time, and our choices and lessons learned.
 :::